Child Psychology Degree and Career Guide

 Should I attend a traditional or online child psychology program?

 For a doctoral degree in child psychology on-campus study is typically required.
 However, for master’s programs, online degrees can be a good option.
-This option gives students the flexibility to work and earn a degree at the same time.
+This option gives students the flexibility to work while earning their degree.
 The most important factor to consider is that the school holds regional or national accreditation.

 How long will it take for me to get a child psychology degree?

 The length of the program depends on the degree.
 Most master’s programs take one or two years to complete full-time.
-Doctoral programs take a minimum of four years, but often closer to five or six years to complete.
+Doctoral programs usually take between five and seven years to complete.

 Can I earn a master’s degree in child psychology?